 Sizing is determined primarily by the height of a player.
 Always check the size chart on the particular shin guard to get a fit that is snug and about least 2″ under the knee.

 3. Types of Shin Guards – Beauty is in the Eye of the Beholder

 Finally, you need to consider the type of shin guard you may be interested in.
 There are three primary types: Slip-in shin guards, ankle shin guards, and shin socks.

 Slip-in Shin Guards

 Slip-in shin guards are lightweight options that fit underneath socks.
-Some pairs are snug enough to keep the shin guards secure.
+Some pairs are snug enough to keep the shin pads secure.
 Others prefer to tape them or use compression sleeves to hold the shields securely during play.
-These are a favored option for advanced players who prefer freedom of movement.
+These are a favored option for advanced players who prefer the freedom of movement.

 Grab some shin guard sleeves for your slip-in shin guards: Shin guard sleeves 4 pack.

 Ankle shin guards are more protective and are often recommended for younger players.
 As a defender, I have been kicked in the ankle enough times in my game experience that I also prefer them.
 Even as an adult player.

 They are padded on both sides of the ankle to keep it safe.
 Most of these have stirrups that go under the feet and keep them in place, plus a hook-and-loop strap around the calf to keep them secure.
 Some versions of shin guards with ankle protection are available where the ankle guard is not directly attached to the shin guard.
 Plus, you can buy the ankle guards separately if you later decide you need them, they get damaged or become worn out.